Retirement

 My business

-career began in 1962, and after 40 pretty intense years, I decided to sell
+career began in 1962, and after 40 years, I decided it was time to

-Our technology made magnetic card systems obsolete and quickly became the
+magnetic card systems obsolete and quickly became the industry standard.

 My retirement